FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680_KF/Autocalibration/README.md

 ### gas_upper_limit = AQ_GAS_RESISTANCE_MAX in CCU Historian

 - gas_upper_limit is basically the min peak (largest) value of the so far measured gas resistances
-- As long as the currently measured gas resistance is lower than the gas_upper_limit,  gas_upper_limit is **decaying** every sampling cycle by a factor IIR_FILTER_COEFFICIENT
+- As long as the currently measured gas resistance is lower than the gas_upper_limit,  gas_upper_limit is **decaying** every sampling cycle by a factor IIR_FILTER_COEFFICIENT, e.g.

 >  #define IIR_FILTER_COEFFICIENT_KF_SETTLED                0.00006795212 // 1.0 - 0,999932047882471 ; Decay to 0.71 in about two weeks for a 4 min sampling period (in 5040 sampling periods); settled status of Kalman filter
 <BR/><BR/>